saiftynet/Term-Graille/README.md

 Tools in other languages have been used in publications, system monitoring tools and for games.
 Term::Graille allows Perl programmers access to a expanding set of features for developing simple general purpose graphics, graphing applications, games etc from the console.

-Assocoiated with Term::Graille is Algorithm::Line::Bresenham.
+Associated with Term::Graille is Algorithm::Line::Bresenham.
 The plotting primitives in the latter are used in Graille

 Features to be included are colors, sprites, maps, and more on user request.
+For more information see the [wiki](https://github.com/saiftynet/Term-Graille/wiki)

 Version 0.06